 Our 203 photometric observations are plotted in the top panel of Figure 1; they scatter about their mean with a standard deviation of 0.0049 mag.
-A periodogram of the observations, based on least-squares sine fits, is shown in the second panel, resulting in a best-fit period of 94.2 ± 1.0 days.
+A periodogram of the observations, based on least-squares sine fits, is shown in the second panel, resulting in a best-fit period of 94.2 \pm 1.0 days.
+That rotation period is quite similar to the rotational period of another important M dwarf planet host, GJ 876, and gives added confidence to the current findings.
+It is also consistent with GJ 581's low activity and age estimate.
 In the third panel, we plot the observations modulo the 94.2-day photometric period, which we take to be the star's rotation period.
 A least-squares sine fit on the rotation period gives a semi-amplitude of 0.0030 ± 0.0004 mag.
 The window function for the rotation period is plotted in the bottom panel.
 Five of the six radial velocity periods discussed below are indicted by vertical dotted lines in the second and fourth panels; our data set is not long enough to address the 433-day period of GJ 581f.
 As will be shown below, none of the five periods coincide with any significant dip in the periodogram.